-My name is Victor Rouă and, as of July, 2020, I’m the webmaster and single author on The Dockyards.
-I have been constantly writing articles for this website since the autumn of 2014, when it was only a WordPress-powered blog with little notoriety.
-In the spring of the following year, I decided to turn it into a proper domain of its own in the prospect of developing it into a useful digital teaching tool for like-minded people interested in general knowledge and, more specifically, universal history.
+My name is Victor Rouă and, as of July 2020, I’m the webmaster and single author on The Dockyards.
+I have been constantly writing articles for this website since the Autumn of 2014, when it was only a WordPress-powered blog with little notoriety.
+In the Spring of the following year, I decided to turn it into a proper domain of its own in the prospect of developing it into a useful digital teaching tool for like-minded people interested in general knowledge and, more specifically, universal history.

 Heading back to my personal story, I spent the first 7 years of my life in Bukovina before I moved with my parents to Bucharest, the capital of Romania, in order to pursue my early schooling there (which consisted of elementary school, secondary school, high school, and a technical college between the years 2004 and 2017).